logangermain/logangermain.github.io/_pages/bioinformatics.md

 My work focuses on uncovering mechanistic disruptions to metabolic and endocrine pathways involved with cancer, diabetes and obesity, and translating these findings into predictive tools for chemical toxicity.

-Here are some of the analyses I have experience working on:

 **My analytical experience includes:**